-Working together for a future where everyone has access to safe,
+Working together for a future where everyone has access to reliable healthcare information.

-Global Healthcare Information Network CIC (GHI-net) is a non-profit organisation established in 2005 to administer the global initiative HIFA (Healthcare Information For All).
+Global Healthcare Information Network CIC (GHI-net) is a UK-based, non-profit organisation established in 2005 to develop and implement the global initiative Healthcare Information For All (HIFA).
 HIFA was launched in 2006 in Mombasa, Kenya, at the biennial congress of the Association for Health Information and Libraries in Africa.
-HIFA helps to ensure that health professionals and citizens are aware of, and have access to, appropriate and reliable healthcare information from authoritative information providers such as the World Health Organization (WHO).
+HIFA sas a community of practice helps to ensure that health workers, the general public and policymakers are aware of, and have access to, appropriate and reliable healthcare information from authoritative information providers such as the World Health Organization (WHO).
 This in turn helps them to provide evidence-based health care for those in need.

-Healthcare Information For All (HIFA) emerged from a review commissioned by the World Health Organization .
+The need for Healthcare Information For All (HIFA) was established by an independent review commissioned by the World Health Organization .
 A short version of the review was published in 2004 in The Lancet .